 Very often, especially in a probate, trust, or guardianship matter, a crucial witness will be out of state.
 Routinely in Florida, for example, we find it necessary to take testimony of witnesses located in New York.
+So, how do you subpoena an out of state witness in New York for Florida litigation?
 Under New York law, there are two methods for doing so.

 CPLR § 3102

 New York CPLR § 3102(e) governs the procedure for obtaining the deposition of a witness in New York for use in a lawsuit pending in another jurisdiction.
 This statute may be invoked to obtain a subpoena ex-parte and does not require a showing of special circumstances.
 Criticism abounds however, and this not the traditionally preferred method.
 A number of steps are required under CPLR § 3102(e), including a Court Order before a subpoena may be issued.

 Under this statute, the out of state party obtains a commission from the out of state court.
 In this case the Florida party would issue a subpoena and then commence a special proceeding in the New York state court.
 That out of state party then files a formal application seeking a court order authorizing the issuance of the subpoena.

 Effective January 1, 2011, New York adopted the Uniform Interstate Depositions and Discovery Act, codified in CPLR § 3119.
 This act permits a party in an out of state (non-New York) action to obtain the deposition of a New York witness, the inspection, production, and copying of designated records, and the inspection of premises.
 In order to do so, a party in the non-New York action must submit an out-of-state subpoena to the County Clerk of the county in which the discovery sought is to be conducted.

 After a party submits an out of state subpoena to the County Clerk, the clerk shall promptly issue a subpoena for service upon the person to which the out of state subpoena is directed.

 Importantly, the subpoena must: